First Time in the Bajio: A Week Between Guanajuato and Queretaro

 Don’t hotel-hop every night.
 Two bases handle everything.

-- Days 1-3, Guanajuato city.
-A university town packed into a ravine, all tunnels and staircases and callejones.
-Steep, so pack real shoes.
+- Days 1–3, Guanajuato city.
+A university town crammed into a ravine — all tunnels, staircases, and callejones.
+Steep, so pack shoes you can actually climb in.

-- Days 4-7, Queretaro city.
-Flatter, calmer, an under-visited historic center that locals actually live in.
-Use it to reach Bernal.
+- Days 4–7, Queretaro city.
+Flatter, calmer, an under-visited historic centre that locals genuinely live in rather than perform for tourists.
+Use it as your launchpad for Bernal and the wine country.

-San Miguel de Allende sits between the two.
-Treat it as a day trip or a single overnight on the transition day, not a full base, unless boutique shopping and rooftop bars are your whole trip.
+San Miguel de Allende sits roughly between the two, about 1.5 hours from Guanajuato and an hour and a bit from Querétaro.
+Treat it as a day trip or a single overnight on the transition day — not a full base — unless boutique shopping and rooftop bars are the entire point of your trip.
+It’s beautiful and it knows it; the prices reflect that.

 A route that doesn’t double back